4th June 2020

 The area is on the path of hundreds of thousands of migratory wetland birds that congregate there for the winter or on their journey between Northern Europe and Africa.
 It is also protected under numerous international treaties due to its importance for these protected species.

 So we’ve stepped in.
-Working with Sociedade Portuguesa para o Estudo das Aves (SPEA), and supported by seven national NGOs, we have filed a court action against the government, aiming to annul Montijo Airport’s Environmental Impact Statement (EIS).
+Working with Sociedade Portuguesa para o Estudo das Aves (SPEA), and supported by seven national NGOs as well as being backed by local and international researchers and organisations, we have filed a court action against the government, aiming to annul Montijo Airport’s Environmental Impact Statement (EIS).

 The EIS is an important document which should consider the impacts of any development on the environment.
 The law requires that a series of tests be carried out before a development can go ahead which affects a protected site.
 The Portuguese authorities failed to carry out those tests and have simply proposed to ‘relocate’ the habitats and birds that will be affected by the airport.